Do Informational Cascades Happen with Non-myopic Agents?: Problem Formulation

 where

 so that any player $n$ can buy the product only once, and $a^n_{t}=0$ for all $t$ afterwards.
-In all the turns in which we say that player $n$ does not act ($n_t\neq n$), she is restricted not to buy (``play zero'').
-The instantaneous reward of player $n$ is given by
+In all the turns when player $n$ does not act ($n_t\neq n$), she is restricted not to buy (``play zero'').

-which implies that $\rho(v,a_{t}^{n})=v$ only in the first time that player $n$ buys the product, and 0 in any other case.